supabase/supabase-grafana/README.md

 ![./docs/supabase-grafana-prometheus.png](./docs/supabase-grafana-prometheus.png)

-Visit [localhost:8000](http://localhost:8000) and login with the credentials:
+Visit [localhost:8081](http://localhost:8081) and login with the credentials:

 - Username: `admin`
 - Password: [the password in your `.env` file]

+You'll see both Supabase and VLM dashboards available in Grafana.
+The VLM dashboard will be located in the "VLM" folder and includes monitoring for:

+- HTTP request rates and response times
+- System resources (CPU, memory)
+- Service availability
+- Model-specific metrics (request rates, inference times)

 ---